 3. Intense Headaches And Dizziness:

+This is one of the most discussed peppermint oil side effects.
 Various studies conducted on the potential dangers of peppermint oil report people suffering from intense headaches and dizziness after using this essential oil.
 This could probably arise due to the overuse of the same.

 4. Large Doses Lead To Risk Of Seizures: